Reissner/QMngMnt/README.md

 This applies in particular to [hardware and installation procedures](#ssHwInst), but also to [tooling and their configuration](#ssTools).

-The core mission of the simuline organization, is to provide computational software and the core technology is `java` which makes the application widely platform independent.
+The core mission of the simuline organization, is to provide computational software and the core technology is `java` which makes the applications provided widely platform independent.
 Further, we first want to restrict ourselves to deliver software as a service (SAAS).
 Since computational software is particularly useful if integrated into programming languages,